alexschw/ArrayViewer/docs/index.rst

 Getting Started
 ***************
-To use the ArrayViewer download the repository from `<https://github.com/alexschw/ArrayViewer>`_
+To install the Arrayviewer simply run ``pip3 install ArrayViewer``.

-In the repository run ``python3 Viewer.py`` or ``./Viewer.py`` to start the application.
+Once installed you can run ``aview`` to start the application.
 You can append the name of one or more files you want to open, to load them directly.

 Technical Details